 gs://vcs-test/VCS/REPONAME.zip from Google Cloud Storage and unzips it into an empty directory.
 The result should be a valid repository directory for the given version control system.
 If the needed format of the zip file is unclear, download and inspect

-Stale data may be served for up to five minutes after a zip file is updated in the Google Cloud Storage bucket.
+vcweb itself may serve stale data for up to five minutes after a zip file is updated.
 To force a rescan of Google Cloud Storage, fetch

 The URL space